Red-emitting phosphors APF6:Mn4+ (A = Cs+, Rb+, K+): synthesis, luminescence properties and application in solid-state lighting

 A series of APF6:Mn4+ (A = Cs+, Rb+, K+) phosphors with single phases were obtained via a simple ion exchange method.
-These phosphors can possess red emission with broad excitation band in the blue regions.
-Meanwhile, the optimized concentration of Mn4+ in APF6:Mn4+ were investigated.
-The Racah parameters B and C of Mn4+ in APF6:Mn4+ are also calculated.
+These phosphors can exhibit red emission with a broad excitation band in the blue region.
+The optimized concentration of Mn4+ in APF6:Mn4+ was determined.
+The Racah parameters B and C of Mn4+ in APF6:Mn4+ were also calculated.
 The results indicate that Mn4+ in CsPF6:Mn4+ experiences the weakest crystal field among APF6:Mn4+.
-The phosphor CsPF6:Mn4+ prepared with the HPF6/K2MnF6 molar ratio of 10 : 1 has the strongest red-emission and the highest external quantum efficiency of 50.4% among these samples.
-Meanwhile, it has the high thermal-quenching resistance and its emission intensity at 160 oC is about 1.1 times higher than that at room temperature.
-This sample also can remarkablely improve color rendering index and decrease the colour rendering index of white light-emitting diodes (w-LEDs).
-Hence, CsPF6:Mn4+ could be a red-emitting phosphor for warm w-LEDs.
+The phosphor CsPF6:Mn4+ prepared with the HPF6/K2MnF6 molar ratio of 10 : 1 has the strongest red emission and the highest external quantum efficiency of 50.4% among the samples.
+It has high thermal quenching resistance and its emission intensity at 160 °C is about 1.1 times higher than that at room temperature.
+This sample also can remarkably improve the color rendering index and decrease the colour rendering index of white light-emitting diodes (w-LEDs).
+Hence, CsPF6:Mn4+ could be used as a red-emitting phosphor for warm w-LEDs.